linux-kernel-labs/linux/Documentation/teaching/labs/introduction.rst

 The main advantages of the Linux kernel are the access to sources and the open development system.
-Because of this, the Internet offers a larger number of documentation for the kernel.
+Because of this, the Internet offers a larger number of documentation for kernel.

 A few links related to the Linux kernel are shown bellow: